terryaney/KatApp/readme.md

 1. Document custom 'view model' and how it is passed in...sample with doc center 'showDownload'
 1. Original Docs: See [calculate With Different CalcEngine](#calculate-With-Different-CalcEngine) for information about running secondary calculations via javascript and without requiring configuration up front.
-1. Comment about how errors/warnings are cleared out everytime there is a 'normal calculation' or apiAsync call
 1. Section about how 'modals work' and different ways to call them and work with them (see cheatsheet)
 1. Section discussing the 'automatic' flows; a) when I load kaml views and b) after calculations (i.e. help tips (and .ka-ht-js class) and anything else automagic)